norboo/comment-rating-field-plugin/readme.txt

 2. Star rating displayed below comment text

 == Changelog ==

+= 1.2 =
+* Enable on Pages Option Added
+* Enable on Post Categories Option Added
+* Display Average Option Added - will display the average of all ratings at the top of the comments list.
+* Donate Button Added to Settings Panel
+* Change to readme.txt file for required ID on comment form.

 = 1.01 =
 * Fixed paths for CSS and Javascript.